-- Reimbursement once per 5 years for a unilateral appliance per quadrant and for a bilateral appliance is once per arch. - Any Space Maintainer adjustments are inclusive for 6 months. - Only fixed appliances are reimbursable. - Re-cementation is payable once every 60 months. - Removal of a fixed appliance is limited to once per lifetime to an office other than that of the original rendering provider. - Refer to the benefit brochure for applicable age limitations.
+- Lifetime reimbursement for a unilateral appliance is once per quadrant and for a bilateral appliance is once per arch. - Any Space Maintainer adjustments are inclusive for 6 months. - Only fixed appliances are reimbursable. - Re-cementation is payable once every 12 months. - Removal of a fixed appliance is limited to once per lifetime to an office other than that of the original rendering provider. - Refer to the benefit brochure for applicable age limitations.